New Plumbing Coupons: Click Here to View Current Discounts

 If you’ve got a water heater that’s tripped the circuit breaker, it’s likely because your unit is being overworked.
 The circuit breaker is a safety device that trips when too much electricity is being used by one object.
 That way, the water heater won’t cause a fire or electrocution if something goes wrong.

 How do you reset the circuit breaker?
 It all depends on where it’s located and what kind of setup you have in terms of your power source and wiring.
-If possible, call an electrician for any work beyond flipping a switch or tightening screws—this can be dangerous if not done properly!
+If the breaker keeps tripping, the problem should be inspected by a professional rather than ignored.

 The Water Heater is the Wrong Size for Your Home